mosaic-design-system/docs/src/components/treeview.md

       You should ensure that the **Treeview** can be expanded to reveal the sub-items in the tree.
-When a level is expanded, then that level should be indeted to make it visually clear to the user that it is a separate level to the one above it.\
+When a level is expanded, then that level should be indented to make it visually clear to the user that it is a separate level to the one above it.\